jocrv/jocrv/README.md

 ⚡ Fun fact:

-- I'm Computer Engineer Undergraduate Degree and Statistic Bachelor Degree student and academic researcher.
+- I'm Computer Engineer and Statistic Undergraduate Degree student and academic researcher.
 - my first step was to have studied storytelling to tech eighteen years ago.
 And I'm now ready for the second, third, fourth step.

 Resume: